Optional Categories

 Optional Categories offers complete freedom to support any third party software that you wish to use, though this form of consent management does require a level of manual set up to ensure no unwanted tracking occurs.

-This introductory article aims to outline the general pattern for how you can do this in Cookie Control, by using an analytics category and integration with Google Analytics as an example.
+This introductory article aims to outline the general pattern for how you can do this in Cookie Control, by using an analytics and marketing category to integrate Google products such as Google Analytics 4 with Google Consent Mode v2 as an example.

-If you are already confident with such software, you may wish to skip to the Final Snippet.
+If you are already confident with such software, you may wish to skip to the Final Configuration.

 Generally third party software such as analytics, marketing and social sharing tools are included via a <script> element.